 The film will be introduced by Director Lisa Klein and will be followed by a Q & A session.

 The goals of The S Word are to open the conversation, reduce the shame and silence that have clung to suicide for far too long, and strive toward prevention of the 10th leading cause of death in the United States.

 At the NAMI National Convention in June 2017 this report – in the works by the National Council on Disability – was announced.
 You will likely have read press reports about it during the late summer.
 Use the link above to find the full report of recommendations for Congress, federal agencies, and colleges to improve college mental health services and post-educational outcomes for students with mental health disabilities.

 Will you be motivated to reach out to your alma mater, your child’s college/university or a college or university local to you about how they will address these recommendations?

 Family to Family (F2F) is one of NAMI’s most popular signature programs.
 In this class, family and friends learn how to help their loved ones who struggle with mental health challenges.
 This 12 session program is offered at no cost to the participants.

 Classes are taught by other family members who are trained Family to Family teachers.
 Our teachers have real world experience with the issues you face on a daily basis.
 Past participants have increased their coping skills and problem solving abilities.

-The flyers contain class details, including teacher contacts.
-More detailed information about Family to Family is can be found on our Education page.
+See our flyer for additional class details.
+More information about Family to Family is can be found on our Education page.
 You may also contact our teachers to talk about whether Family to Family can help you.
-(Many thanks to our volunteer teachers, whose dedication to Family to Family makes these classes possible.)